Ilmari Vesamaa

 Ilmari Vesamaa (4 December 1893, Artjärvi - 24 January 1973) was a Finnish track and field athlete who competed in the 1920 Summer Olympics.
-In 1920 he was eliminated in the semifinals of the 3000 metre steeplechase competition as well as of the 5000 metres event.
+In 1920, he was eliminated in the semifinals of the 3000 metre steeplechase competition as well as of the 5000 metres event.
 He finished 14th in the individual cross country event.
-Due to being not one of the best three performer of the Finnish team he was not awarded with a gold medal in the team cross country competition.
+Because he was not one of the top three performers on the Finnish team, he was not awarded a gold medal in the team cross country competition.